labrute974/blog.open-tribute.org/source/_posts/cloudformation-ami-mappings.md

 So let me tell you my evolution on finding the AMIs for each region.

-## 1. Find a cloudformation template the uses Cloudformation Mappings for Amazon Linux AMI
+## 1. Find a cloudformation template that uses Cloudformation Mappings for Amazon Linux AMI

 That's years ago!
 Don't judge me :D